aries1980/cv/janos_feher_cv.md

 Since 2014
 :   *Head of Product Development / Lead Engineer for [Intern Avenue](https://www.internavenue.com/)* (London, UK)

+    In the last 3 years (since I joined), we've been growing 3 digits: 5x on active users and 3x on revenue.
+Partnered with Vodafone, DWP, AOL as well as startups: Fuel 3D, Hailo, Minicabit.

     ### Impact
     * As the first technical hire at Intern Avenue, I built the technical team from scratch with the ethos of DevOps, Clean Code, Open-Source and Lean.